 The first half of this book is an examination of uniform color and style throughout history in comparison with crime rates and policy changes.

 Each spread highlights a dramatic change in police uniform design and the resulting effects on the community.

-The second half of the book is comprised of survey data gathered from people aged 18-65 about their perception of colors without contextual bias which was then used to colorize police uniforms, presenting an alternative uniform based on ideals championed by American police.
+The second half of the book is comprised of survey data gathered from people aged 18-65 about their perception of colors without contextual bias.